I am a Zivver admin

 - In the Finish tab, click Save to add the application to HelloID.

-The application is now set up in HelloID.
+The application is now configured in HelloID.

 Application metadata